 Drilled & Slotted Rotors

 Lastly, drilled and slotted rotors are primarily designed for performance vehicles, like sports cars, that need enhanced cooling and heat dispersion.
 This type of rotor was designed to improve braking at high speeds during racing or track days.
+Where there is friction there is heat.
+Over time, the continual force and heat with off road or track driving can sacrifice the integrity of your rotors.

 When Do You Need To Replace Your Rotors?